-These statistics are published in a Danish press release and in the StatBank under Social protection expenditure (ESSPROS).
-In addition, internationally comparable figures for Social protection expenditure and receipts are available on Eurostat's website and in the publication Social tryghed i de nordiske lande, which is published by NOSOSKO.
+These statistics are published in a Danish press release and in the StatBank under Social protection expenditure.
+In addition, internationally comparable figures for Social protection expenditure and receipts are available on Eurostat's website.

 8.1 Release calendar

 The publication date appears in the release calendar.
 The date is confirmed in the weeks before.